Just one question: which of these options suits you best?

 4. ISO 14971:2019 Medical devices — Application of risk management to medical devices; this standard describes a few requirements that can be included in the PMS system and states how risk management can be used to analyse output of PMS.

-All three standards are complimentary to each other in terms of requirements for (post-)production activities to conduct post-market surveillance.
-ISO/TR 20416 essentials are shown in the flowchart below and give a high level overview of how to set up and maintain a PMS system.
+The three standards and the legislation are complimentary to each other in terms of requirements for (post-)production activities to conduct post-market surveillance.
+ISO/TR 20416 essentials are shown in the flowchart below and give a high-level overview of how to set up and maintain a PMS system.

 ISO/TR 20416 essentials